leapfroglets/BBTan/README.md

 ## How to play?
 <p>
   Help BBTAN destory each and every obstacle before the obstacles reach him.
 BBTAN has limited number of balls which he can use to smash the obstacle.
 There are also power-ups which help BBTAN destory the obstacles by changing the trajectory of the moving ball or just trigger a laser to destroy the objects.
-Remember the shooting *** angle *** and *** direction *** is the key to beating this game.
+Remember the shooting <u>angle</u> and <u>direction</u> is the key to beating this game.
 With every level the obstacle counter increases requiring the same number of hits as the counter, each obstacle has its own counter.
 </p>

 ## Controls: